SaherAlSous/Nexgo-Android-Public/README.md

 ![Nexgo, Inc](/res/img/nexgo_logo_white.png)

-This is the root directory containing the various resources for developing applications and integration solutions on Nexgo's Android based payment terminals.

-For questions, please contact sdk@nexgo.us.

 Nexgo is focused on providing hardware and software solutions to the Payments industry.
 Our current line of point-of-sale terminals runs a customized and hardended version Android operating system that has been certified with PCI.
 Due to the prevelence of Android in the "wild", outside developers will find it exceedingly easy to create/port software solutions on the Nexgo devices.

+This is the root directory containing the various resources for developing applications and integration solutions on Nexgo's Android based payment terminals.

 This repository  will focus on [2] main scenarios:
 1. Semi-Integration ("SmartConnect")